Bhallataka (Semecarpus anacardium) - Uses, and Benefits

 The plant contains phytoconstituents like bhilawanol, biflavinoids A, B, C, Anacardiac acid, anacordoside, cardol, catechol, semecarpol, etc

 Dosage of Bhallataka - Semecarpus anacardium

 - Powder (Churna) – 5 g

 - Sophahara – relieves swelling

 - Kandughan – relieves itching

 - Vranahara – useful in wounds

-Ayurveda is purely based on naturally available herbs whichare toxic free and have no side effects at all.
-Bhallataka is one of the most widely used herb.
-Due to its high medicinal value it is used in treating many diseases like,
+Ayurveda is purely based on naturally available herbs which are toxic-free and have no side effects at all.
+Bhallataka is one of the most widely used herbs.
+Due to its high medicinal value, it is used in treating many diseases like:-

 - In Piles (Arsas) – Bhallataka is taken and processed with buttermilk.
 It is then taken orally.